The Non-Toxic Way to Remove Hard Water From Windows

 I’m a big fan of having as much natural light in a room as possible, so I just had to take care of it so today I am sharing with all of you the solution to the problem.
 Anyway, look how yucky it was?

 My husband has been talking about buying some CLR or other chemical to clean the window, and if you know anything about me, you know that I cringed every time he mentioned it.
 I really strive to have as few harsh chemicals in the house as possible, so I wasn’t about to go and buy another one when I knew a better way to take care of it.

 My mom always did this to our windows, when I was a kid.
-The water in Hurricane is just as hard as it is where I now live, so I figured I’d give it a shot (and soon, before my husband picked up some chemicals).What is the Non-Toxic solution to the problem?
+The water where I lived is just as hard as it is where I am now, so I figured I’d give it a shot (and soon, before my husband picked up some chemicals).What is the Non-Toxic solution to the problem?